YASSINE-AA/PyValo/README.md

 pip3 install requests #On Linux
 ```

-4. Pass the region and API key as class parameters:
+4. Pass in the Region and API key as class parameters:

 ```
 contentAPI = ContentAPI(REGION, API_KEY, LOCALE) # Locale by default is en-US